-Traditional approach to indexing video would separate the audio and video streams, where the audio stream is indexed as text using automatic speech recognition techniques, and the video stream is - after shot boundary detection and key frame extraction - converted to content based image features.
+Traditional approach to indexing video would separate the audio and video streams, where the audio stream is indexed as text using automatic speech recognition techniques, and the video stream is - after shot boundary detection and key frame extraction - converted to content based image features [Hauptmann and Witbrock, 1997].
 The integrated use of different sources is an emerging trend in video indexing research.
 This is a semantically informed multi-modal approach in which the visual, auditory and textual modalities are combined [Snoek and Worring, 2005].
 First, a multi-modal approach to content segmentation is proposed; some of the content elements may be converted to text.
 Then, the different modalities are integrated to enhance the classification accuracy on semantic subtasks such as genre detection, logical units, and named events.
-Most successful integration methods are based on Hidden Markov Models or Bayesian networks.
-For the specific cultural heritage domain, it is an open question how to integrate the specific metadata descriptions and textual context, with the multi-modal video features.